imenbenhenda/Parkinson-Gait-CNN1D/README.md

 ## 💾 Dataset
 * **Source:** The data used in this project is from the Gait in Parkinson's Disease Database available on [PhysioNet](https://physionet.org/content/gaitpdb/1.0.0/).
 * **License**: Open Data Commons Attribution License v1.0
 * **Ethical Approval**: Data anonymized and collected with patient consent
 * **Citations**: Goldberger et al. (2000) - Standard PhysioNet citation
 * **Content:** It consists of time-series data from 16 underfoot sensors, measuring the Vertical Ground Reaction Force (VGRF) of both healthy individuals and patients with Parkinson's disease.
-* **Preprocessing:** The signals were preprocessed through normalization, padding to a uniform length, and balancing using oversampling techniques.
+* **Preprocessing:** Signals were normalized, unified to a fixed length (`1000` points) by truncation or padding, and the training set was balanced using oversampling and noise augmentation.

 ---